bbengfort/printing-press/drafts/research/hierarchical/pseudocode.md

     q = the subquorum id
     t = the subquorum term
     v = the number of yes votes (1 for self, >1 is delegations)
-3. If there is a (q,t) conflict - e.g. the root receives two batches of delegated votes from the same subquorum, it resolves the number of votes by selecting the delegation with the highest subquorum term in case a failure in the subquorum caused a new leader election.
+3. If there is a (q,t) conflict - e.g. the root receives two batches of delegated votes from the same subquorum, it resolves the number of votes by selecting the delegation with the highest subquorum term in case a failure in the subquorum caused a new leader election. (**PJK: What happens when these two distinct SQ leaders send delegated votes to distinct candidates of a RQ election?
+If the SQ leader failed before telling it's people what it was about to do, new SQ leader (of same SQ) doesn't know that the vote has happened.
+The two RQ leaders are unaware of each other, and the one contested SQ might be enough to tilt the election one way or another.
+I don't know a straightforward way of fixing this other than requiring candidates to use undelegated votes only, i.e. it's a nuclear timeout w/o waiting for the nuclear timeout**)
 4. If sum(v) > n/2+1 where n is the number of replicas, the command is committed.
-The root quorum broadcasts the commit to all replicas
+The root quorum broadcasts the commit to all replicas (**PJK: thrifty**).

 At root followers: